radicalrabbit/k8s-ansible/README.md

 ```

 ## Install the k8s master node
-After installing Ansible you can start to work with the installatiob scripts provided in the Git reporitory:
+After installing Ansible you can start to work with the installatiob scripts provided in the Git repository:

 * Clone the according GitHub repository: git clone https://github.com/radicalrabbit/k8s-ansible.git
 ```